typewind/typewind.github.io/source/about/index.md

  - Former Indie Game Designer
  - Former director of Sci-Fi Association & Computer Clinic @ South China University of Technology, Guangzhou
  - 1992, Monkey, Chinese girl, Still young

-> To explore strange new worlds, to seek out new life and new civilizations, to boldly go where no one has gone before

 ---